Galápagos Penguin

 1-2 eggs

-These penguins have a monogamous mating system, forming lifelong pairs.
+Galápagos penguins have a monogamous mating system, forming lifelong pairs.
 Galápagos penguins mate all year round with a peak period, lasting from May to July.
 These birds typically build their nests in caves or volcanic-formed hollows, where the eggs can be protected from the sunlight.
 The female lays 1-2 eggs, which are incubated by both parents during 38-40 days.
 Meanwhile, if both eggs hatch, the parents will raise only a single chick.
 During the incubation period as well as after hatching, one of the parents stays with the eggs or hatchling, and the other leaves the nest to forage.
-For the first month of its life, the chick is cared by both parents, after which they leave the baby on its own, going to sea.
+For the first month of its life, the chick is tended by both parents, after which they leave the baby on its own, going to sea.
 Fledging occurs at about 60 days of age.
-Galápagos penguins are completely independent at 3-6 months old.
+Galápagos penguins become completely independent at 3-6 months old.
 Reproductive maturity is reached at 4-6 years old for males and at 3-4 years for females.

 Population